thenasko/mathematics-in-the-world/logic/symmetry.md

 > A stall at the farmer's market sells three products: boxes of apples, boxes of oranges, and a mix of the two.
 All boxes are fully opaque and mislabeled.
 The seller offers his customers a discount if they can guess the the contents of all boxes by opening a minimal number of them.
 What is this number, and how can one get the discount?
 >
 > Imagine that the seller becomes more strict with his discount policy.
-He has redefined ``opening'' a box to mean reaching in and picking a single piece of fruit.
+He has redefined "opening" a box to mean reaching in and picking a single piece of fruit.
 How does the problem change?

 ### Separating coins